← Heimdall Docs

 }

-For lower latency, you can verify tokens locally using the public JWKS endpoint.
+For production use, verify tokens locally using the public JWKS endpoint.
 Fetch the keys once, cache them, and verify tokens without a network round-trip on every request.